canjs/canjs/view/mustache/doc/mustache.md

 @description Logic-less [http://mustache.github.io/ mustache] templates with live binding when used with [can.Maps](#can_observe).

+@deprecated {2.3} can.mustache will no longer be the default template engine in 3.0.
+Please switch to [can.stache]. [can-upgrade](https://github.com/canjs/can-upgrade) can help.

 @signature `can.mustache( [id,] template )`

 Creates an instance of a mustache template.